 Aeonium mascaense Bramwell

-Aeonium x mascaense is a cute little succulent plant with rosettes only up to 1 inch (2.5 cm) wide.
-It is multi-branching so there are many rosettes that form a nice lime green mound up 18 inches (45 cm) tall and up to 2 feet (60 cm) across and up 18 inches (45 cm) tall.
+Aeonium mascaense is a cute, little, succulent plant with rosettes up to 1 inch (2.5 cm) in diameter.
+It is multi-branching so there are many rosettes that form a nice, lime-green mound up 18 inches (45 cm) tall and up to 2 feet (60 cm) across.
 The leaves have a strong red stripe down the middle and are rather thick and pinchable.
 The bloom is a greenish-white and occur in clusters up to 4 inches (10 cm) across.

 How to Grow and Care